MafaldaSFerreira/physalia_adaptation_course-2024/README.md

 - **Genome assembly**: For this course, we generated a dummy assembly of about 90 MB (instead of about 500 MB) and 5 chromosomes (instead of 24) to expedite analysis running time.

 - **Raw data**: Data were generated using a reduced-representation approach (GBS/RADseq) and sequenced with IonTorrent.
->Note that the analyses we will learn during the course are scalable to whole genome resequencing data or other type of genomic data.
+>OBS!
+The analyses we will learn during the course are scalable to whole genome resequencing data or other type of genomic data.

 1-1: Getting familiar with Unix environment